wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## Announcements

+### Upcoming Migration of Our Support Resources to the Broadcom Support Portal

+{% include important.html content="On **May 5 2024**, at approximately 7:30 PM PDT, our support portals will be migrated to the [Broadcom Support Portal](http://support.broadcom.com/)."%}

+- All KB articles will be migrated.
+- All open support cases will be migrated.
+- All support cases that are closed within the past six months will be migrated.
+- All support cases that closed in the past six to 12 months will be migrated in the following week.
+- Enhancement requests will not be migrated.
+- The [Support](wavefront_support_feedback.html#support) menu item in our service UI will be updated.

+{% include important.html content="Starting **May 6, 2024**, to open a new or view an existing support ticket, you must register and activate a Broadcom Support Portal account and log in to the [Broadcom Support Portal](http://support.broadcom.com/).
+For more details, see the KB article [Broadcom case management frequently asked questions](https://knowledge.broadcom.com/external/article?articleId=144456#mcetoc_1glavo9usd)."%}

 ### VMware Aria Operations for Applications on VMware Cloud Services

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the [VMware Cloud services platform](https://console.cloud.vmware.com/).
 After this date, we support two types of subscriptions: